ENDOPROSTHESIS: EXPERT IN SHORT-STEM PROSTHESES

 Short-stem prostheses have become increasingly popular in recent years.
 The implantation of a short-stem prosthesis aims to preserve the bone and create favorable conditions for revision without altering the fundamental concepts of conventional hip arthroplasty.

-minimally invasive ALMIS approach, damage to the musculature is not necessary.
-Unlike conventional straight stems, implantation is achieved using the "round the corner" technique.
+The short and round shafts fit excellently to the minimally invasive ALMIS-ACCESS, a damage to the muscle is not necessary.
+Unlike conventional straight shafts, implantation succeeds in the "round the corner" technique.

 Minimally invasive hip surgery with short stem prosthesis in Mainz